 Harley-Davidson Bronx Streetfighter

-Harley-Davidson unveiled a styling prototype version of its upcoming Bronx Streetfighter motorbike at the 2019 EICMA show in Italy and the sporty motorcycle looks like it’s production-ready.
+Harley-Davidson unveiled a styling prototype version of its upcoming Bronx Streetfighter motorbike at the 2019 EICMA show in Italy, and the sporty motorcycle looks like it’s production-ready.
 The Bronx Streetfighter is underpinned by Harley’s all-new motorcycle platform based on a liquid-cooled V-twin Revolution Max engine, which will also be used by the American manufacturer’s Pan America adventure-touring model.
-The Bronx Streetfighter is positioned as a middleweight motorbike and uses the smaller 975cc version of the new engine platform, which according to Harley will churn out more than 115 hp and more than 70 pound-feet of torque.
+The Bronx Streetfighter is positioned as a middleweight motorbike and uses the smaller 975cc version of the new engine platform, which according to Harley, will churn out more than 115 hp and more than 70 pound-feet of torque.
 Harley also got Brembo and Michelin to develop an all-new brake and tire to give the Streetfighter proper sporty performance.
 The Harley-Davidson Bronx Streetfighter is expected to go on sale at the end of 2020.

 2020 BMW F 900 R and F 900 XR

 BMW arrived at the 2019 EICMA show with two new mid-size motorcycles, the 2020 F 900 R and the F 900 XR, both based on the manufacturer’s new 900-platform.
-Powering the motorcycles is a new 895cc mill which has been derived out of the parallel-twin 853cc unit that powered the F 850 GS.
+Powering the motorcycles is a new 895cc mill derived out of the parallel-twin 853cc unit that powered the F 850 GS.
 The extra displacement helps the 895cc engine churn out 105 hp — 10 hp more than the previous F 850.
 The chassis geometry has also been heavily revised for better performance.
 Both the models come equipped with top-shelf ZF Sachs suspension, while semi-active electronic units are available as an optional extra.
 The duo also gets the updated 6.5-inch TFT color instrument panel.
 The pricing and availability are yet to be announced.

 Aprilia RS 660

 Aprilia stole the show at 2019 EICMA by giving us the first glimpse of the all-new RS 660 production model and hinting at the start of a new line of middleweight motorcycles.
-The supersport is powered by a forward-facing parallel-twin which has been created by taking the front half of the manufacturer’s 1100 cc V-four engine.
+The supersport is powered by a forward-facing parallel-twin created by taking the front half of the manufacturer’s 1100 cc V-four engine.
 Aprilia claims the DOHC parallel-twin will produce 100 hp, which is plenty for a motorcycle that weighs just 373 pounds.
 But it’s the electronics package on the Aprilia RS 660 which takes it way ahead of its competition.
 It gets adjustable traction control, wheelie control, quickshifter for both up and downshifts, cruise control, and adjustable engine brake settings.
-The RS 660 also comes equipped with five ride modes and a cornering ABS, which can be controlled via a full-color TFT screen.
+The RS 660 also comes equipped with five ride modes and a cornering ABS, controlled via a full-color TFT screen.
 Aprilia hasn’t revealed the pricing and availability of the middle-weight supersport as of yet.